 Please clarify whether you will be collecting sensitive contents of subjects’ phone data if they do not choose to exclude it or if you would only be collecting information on the specific apps that are used unless they choose to remove it and revise the IRB Protocol and consent form, as necessary, so this information is provided clearly and consistently throughout the application materials.

+The text of this section was updated to include both options clearly.

 IRB Protocol